r-c-f/waynergy/README.md

 - add them to the `[raw-keymap]` section as `server = client` pair,
 - repeat for any keys that don't work right.

+The offset functionality is enabled through `raw-keymap/offset`, though it can also be disabled for explicit mappings by setting `raw-keymap/offset_on_explicit` to `false`.

 #### Screensaver